 Are you interested in the natural world around us?

-Do you want to take direct action to help your local environment?
+Do you want to take direct action to help your community and local environment?

 You do not need to be a professional or have any experience to help with research.
 People of all ages can participate in community and citizen science (CCS)!
 This research offers an important opportunity for interested individuals and groups to collect vastly more ecological data than what can be accomplished by professional researchers alone.
 It also provides a greater knowledge and awareness of local ecosystems, and a better basis for discussing important issues relating to the environment.